jhayer/bacterial_genomics_training/docs/mlst.md

 mlst K2_unicycler_scaffolds.fasta > K2_unicycler_scaffolds_mlst.tsv
 ```

+!!! tip
+    Ask the teacher for the MLST container path.

 Once finished, you can exit the container by typing `exit` or press CTRL+D

 !!! question
     Check the output file.
 What is the sequence type of this strain?

 !!! question
     If the (hybrid) assemblies of the other _Klebsiella pneumoniae_ strains are provided, try to make a loop to run the MLST analysis on all.